raghvendrayosomedia-debug/yoso-creator-platform/README.md

 The frontend includes a clearly labelled role preview for local UI evaluation.
 Real roles always come from verified Supabase Google sessions at the API.

+### Supabase Google OAuth URLs

+In Supabase **Authentication → URL Configuration**, set the Site URL to the Vercel production URL and add both the Vercel production URL and `http://localhost:5173` to Redirect URLs.
+The app sends Google back to its current origin, completes the OAuth code exchange, and then requests `/me` with the resulting Supabase access token.
+Personal email addresses are accepted: known emails receive their staff role, while new emails become creators and complete onboarding.

 ## Security model

 - Creators can only fetch and mutate their own profile, tasks, and invoices.